afmarmolejov/BHJ-morphology/README.md

 # BHJ-morphology
-Molecular dynamic parametrization and morphology analysis of BHJ architectures of OPVs
+Molecular dynamic parametrization of electron donor oligomers and morphology analysis of BHJ architectures of OPVs